FPGA-Research-Manchester/FABulous/docs/VPR_flow.md

 To run the flow with ODIN II, the run\_vtr\_flow.py script in $VTR\_ROOT/vtr\_flow/scripts can be used, passing in your verilog circuit, followed by the genfasm utility.

 To use Yosys (recommended with FABulous for improved functionality), the Yosys flow found in $FABulous\_root/YosysFiles/VPR\_flow/vpr.ys can be used, which will output a Berkely Logic Interchange Format (BLIF) file, which can be used as an argument for the VPR executable, followed by the genfasm utility.
+More documentation on how to use this flow can be found in $FABulous\_root/YosysFiles/VPR\_flow/README.md

+When generating the VPR model, FABulous will print out a maximum width for routing channels in the form `Max Width: <max_width>`.
+This number should be noted, as it will be used as an argument when calling VPR.

+To run the VPR flow (with VPR 8.1.0 installed) , the following command can be used:

+`vpr <architecture.xml> <circuit.blif> --read_rr_graph <routing_resources.xml> --route_chan_width <max_width>`

+<architecture.xml> and <routing\_resources.xml> should be paths to the corresponding files in $FABulous\_root/fabric\_generator/vproutput. `--disp on` can be appended to the end if a GUI is desired.

+To generate FASM, you should then use the command:

+`genfasm <architecture.xml> <circuit.blif> --read_rr_graph <routing_resources.xml> --route_chan_width <max_width>`

+The genfasm utility is part of the VTR flow, so should be installed alongside VPR.
+While the two commands are very similar, both must be called in sequence.

 ## Adding custom XML